 Table of contents

-Configure SAML single sign-on with Azure Active Directory
+Configure SAML single sign-on with Microsoft Entra ID

 Currently, Workload Security supports only the HTTP POST binding of the SAML 2.0 identity provider (IdP)-initiated login flow, and not the service provider (SP)-initiated login flow.

-For more information on configuring SAML SSO with Azure Active Directory to work with Trend Cloud One, see the Azure Active Directory (AD) setup guide
+For more information on configuring SAML SSO with Microsoft Entra ID to work with Trend Cloud One, see the Azure Microsoft Entra ID setup guide.

 For a detailed explanation of how Workload Security implements the SAML standard, see About SAML single sign-on (SSO).
 For instructions on configuring it with other identity providers, see Configure SAML single sign-on.

-Typically, there are two people required to configure Workload Security to use Azure Active Directory for SAML single sign-on (SSO): a Workload Security administrator and an Azure Active Directory administrator.
+Typically, there are two people required to configure Workload Security to use Microsoft Entra ID for SAML single sign-on (SSO): a Workload Security administrator and a Microsoft Entra ID administrator.

 The Workload Security administrator must be assigned a Workload Security role with the SAML Identity Providers right set to either Full or to Custom with Can Create New SAML Identity Providers enabled.

-These are the steps required to set up SAML single sign-on with Workload Security using Azure Active Directory, and the person who performs each step:
+These are the steps required to set up SAML single sign-on with Workload Security using Microsoft Entra ID, and the person who performs each step:

 Step Performed by